 Homeboy’s Field Tray Lunch

 The bases will be along the lines of Brown Rice mixed with lemon, extra virgin olive oil and herbs.
-I selected the Field Grains which consisted of freekeh mixed with cumin, roasted vegetables, garlic and olive oil.
+I selected the Field Grains, which consisted of freekeh mixed with cumin, roasted vegetables, garlic and olive oil.
 Or you could have fresh baby spinach instead.

 Then you select your main, for example, Grilled Chermoula Chicken and Green Tahini where the chicken is marinated for 24 hours in the homemade chermoula which is a North African sauce of coriander, parsley, garlic and herbs.
 Papa J’s Malaysian Meatballs are cooked in lime leaf and coconut sauce.
 The Charred Flank Steak is marinated in Dijon mustard, garlic and Worcester sauce.
 Vegans and vegetarians might like the or Charred Tofu Steak coated in white miso, aubergines and ginger dressing.
-Homeboy settled on the Mac n’ Cheese which he loved, especially because it was mixed with kale and broccoli.
+Homeboy settled on the Mac n Cheese which he loved, mainly because it was mixed with kale and broccoli.
 They also have roasted salmon fillet on Fridays.

 Cauliflower and Sweet Potato

 Sides included Whole Roasted Cauliflower with coriander, cumin, harissa, black sesame, olive oil and spring onions.
 I ordered this, and it was so fabulous that I’m still thinking about it.
 The Sweet Potato side had been spruced up with za’atar and polenta.
 Grilled Broccoli is flavoured with garlic, lemon and olive oil.
 Get your fix of Wilted Greens featuring cavolo nero, spring greens with mushrooms, rosemary, thyme and olive oil.